-Tel Aviv is the place to be – but that doesn’t mean one shouldn’t wander around Israel to see how diverse and colorful our society is, and how much beauty this small country has to offer.
-All the best day trips from Tel Aviv are listed below – take a day, get away, and treat your soul with breathtaking road trips in Israel.
+Tel Aviv is the place to be – but that doesn’t mean one shouldn’t wander around the rest of Israel.
+This small country is diverse, colorful, and all-around beautiful.
+All of the best day trips from Tel Aviv are listed below!
+Take a day, get away, and treat your soul with breathtaking road trips around Israel.

-Some say Tel Aviv plays and Jerusalem prays – but the truth is that the capital of Israel is not all about religion at all.
+Some say Tel Aviv plays and Jerusalem prays – but, truth is, the capital of Israel is not all about religion.

-Have a fab vegan lunch at Village Green (don’t miss their to-die-for chocolate cake), visit the rooftop of the Austrian Hospice at the old city – giving you the most incredible view overlooking the churches, mosques and synagogues – and once you’re starting to miss the Euro-vibe, go for a shopping spree on Mamila avenue, one of the world’s most beautiful open-air shopping centres.
+First, you can have a fab vegan lunch at Village Green (don’t miss their to-die-for chocolate cake).
+Next, visit the rooftop of the Austrian Hospice at the old city.
+Here, you will have the most incredible view overlooking the churches, mosques and synagogues.
+You can even go for a shopping spree on Mamila avenue, one of the world’s most beautiful open-air shopping centres.

 Kibbutz Ein Gedi